Ultimate Hornworm Care & Maintenance Guide

 Adult

 During the spring, the adult moths begin to emerge from the soil in their final, beautiful form.
 They may be patterned in the many striking colors mentioned above and are relatively heavy and large for moths.
 During their adult lives, they focus primarily on mating and reproduction.
+Keeping a few hornworms to allow them to pupate and transform into moths can be a fascinating process to observe.

 Where Are Hornworms From?
+(Tomato Plants)

 Raising hornworms is significantly easier to do in the United States.
 As we mentioned before, hornworms are native to America.
 In fact, there are approximately 120 species that inhabit many states across the country, although you'll find them mostly distributed throughout the Northern states.
 However, there are more than 1200 known species of hornworms throughout the world, with high levels of diversity in tropical regions.

-Nutritional Value of Hornworms
+Nutritional Value of Hornworms as Feeder Insects

 Hornworm care can make for great feeder insects to give to your beloved reptile.
 Since they have no hard exoskeleton, using hornworms as food is great for animals that may have difficulty digesting meals, especially younger reptiles that are just getting the hang of feeding.
 They also provide a great deal of moisture for any reptile that may be suffering from dehydration.